CybercentreCanada/assemblyline-helm-chart/readme.md

 Assemblyline Helm
 =================

-This is the base helm chart for deploying Assemblyline.
+Please find the AssemblyLine4 helm chart at the link below

-This is still in development, and should be use with caution.

 [Main chart](./assemblyline)